sayannath/Blood-Cell-Detection-TFOD-2.0/README.md

 # Blood-Cell-Detection-TFOD-2.0

-Using TensoFlow Object Detection API to detect blood cells
+Using TensorFlow Object Detection API to detect blood cells